 Are you a senior decision-maker working for a UK-based manufacturer?

-Would you like to join us for future The Manufacturer Director’s Forum events?
+Would you like to become a member of The Manufacturer Director’s Forum?

 At the same time, given the significant level of uncertainty presently being felt by industrial decision-makers, it is perhaps unsurprising that investment plans around ‘digital strategies’ – particularly at the transformative level – aren’t at the level you’d expect.